ServiceStack/servicestack.net/MyApp/_posts/2023-09-14_building-typechat-coffeeshop-gpt.md

 ```

 That just like `CreateCoffeeShopRecording` is a custom AutoQuery CRUD Service that uses AutoQuery to create the
-initial `Chat` record, that is later updated with the GPT Chat API Response, executed from the configured
+initial `Chat` record, that's later updated with the GPT Chat API Response, executed from the configured
 `ITypeChatProvider` provider:

 ```csharp